Visual Data Diagnosis and Debiasing with Concept Graphs: Experiments

 \subsection{Setup}

 \mypara{Datasets.} We use three datasets in our work: Waterbirds~\cite{sagawa2019distributionally}, UrbanCars~\cite{li2023whac}, and COCO-GB~\cite{tang2021mitigating}, that are commonly used in the bias mitigation domain.
 We tackle background bias in the Waterbirds dataset, background and co-occuring object bias in the UrbanCars dataset, and finally gender bias in COCO-GB.
 All the tasks are binary classification tasks.
 More details on the training splits and class labels are provided in the supplementary material.
+For Waterbirds, there are 66 nodes and 865 edges in the concept graph.
+For UrbanCars, the graph contains 19 nodes and 106 edges.
+For COCO-GB, there are 81 nodes and 2326 edges in the graph.

 \mypara{Baseline methods.} Our baselines are include a vanilla Resnet-50 model pre-trained on ImageNet, two typical data augmentation based debiasing methods: (1) CutMix, a technique where we cut and paste patches between different training images to generate diverse discriminative features, and (2) RandAug, which creates random transformations on the training data during the learning phase.
 Finally, we compare against the recently proposed and state-of-the-art ALIA\cite{dunlap2024diversify}, which uses a large language model to generate diverse, in-distribution prompts for a text-to-image generative model.